 Let's head to the roof....

 Prepare to cut the hole in the roof.
-Notice the nail sticking up near my hand.
+Notice the nail protruding from the center of the red circle.

-Tip: A cushion is not an approved safety device, but they do help to keep a person from sliding off a steep roof.
-A second one is great to keep your tools on the roof.
-But a cushion will never replace a safety harness.
+Tip: A cushion isn’t an approved safety device, but it can help prevent a person from sliding off a steep roof.
+It’s also great for keeping your tools on the roof.
+However, a cushion will never replace a safety harness..

-I use a scrap of pipe and crayon for marking the hole.
-The hole needs to be about an 1" wider and depending on the roof pitch 1-3" wider on top and bottom.
-So the hole will end up being oval in shape.
+I use a scrap of pipe and crayon to mark the hole.
+The hole needs to be approximately 1 inch wider, and depending on the roof pitch, it will be 1 to 3 inches wider on top and bottom.
+Therefore, the hole will end up being oval in shape.

-Before cutting be sure the pipe or if you have the fan installed is covered.
-A nail dropped in a fan can easily ruin the impeller when turned on.
+Before cutting the hole, ensure that that the fan is covered.
+A nail dropped into the fan can easily damage the impeller when it’s turned on.

 Now you need to carefully loosen all shingles at the glue strip with a flat pry bar.
 Laying the flashing over the over hole will also help you to see which nails need to be removed.
 In this situation nails found at the row where the pry bar is will need to be pulled and under the next row down.